peteash10/bugpowder/README.md

 ## Stats
 -	Date of first scan: 	6 June 2024
--	This page updated: 	3 July 2024
+-	This page updated: 	4 July 2024
--	Pages scanned: 	1,516
+-	Pages scanned: 	1,601
--	Height of scans (mm)	80
+-	Height of scanned zines (mm)	180
--	Average thickness (mm)	0.106
+-	Average paper thickness (mm)	0.112
--	Total height of zines (mm)	3,600
+-	Total height of zines (mm)	3,750
--	Estimated total scans: 	34,110
+-	Estimated total scans: 	66,708
--	Progress: 	4.44%
+-	Progress: 	2.40%
--	Estimated day of final scan:	23 June 2025
+-	Estimated day of final scan:	26 June 2026

 ## The zines
-As the scanning progresses I will replace this page with a searchable index of the archive (or more likely a link to a Google spreadsheet).
+As the scanning progresses I will include a searchable index of the archive (or more likely a link to a Google spreadsheet).
 For now here's a dump of the directories.

 ```
+.
 ├── AMP
 │   └── AMP 0 (1998)
 ├── Alan Macintyre